为您找到"

 Manes - Wikipedia

 Manes are chthonic deities in ancient Roman religion, sometimes thought to represent souls of deceased loved ones.
-They were honored with blood sacrifices, gladiatorial games, and tombstones with the abbreviation D.M.
+They were honored with blood sacrifices, gladiatorial games, and inscriptions with D.M.
+(Dis Manibus).

 Manes Funeral Home, Inc - Newport, TN

 Manes is a plural noun that can mean the deified spirits of the ancient Roman dead or the venerated spirit of a dead person.
-Learn more about its origin, usage, and synonyms from Merriam-Webster dictionary.
+Learn more about its origin, usage, and related words from Merriam-Webster dictionary.

 Roman Household Spirits: Manes, Panes and Lares

-Learn about the different spirits that the ancient Romans honored in their homes and daily lives, such as the manes (ancestors), the panes (pantry), and the lares (guardians).
-Discover how they influenced the Romans' health, prosperity, and well-being.
+Learn about the different spirits that the ancient Romans honored in their homes and daily lives, such as the manes (ancestors), the panes (kitchen gods), and the lares (household protectors).
+Discover how they influenced the Romans' health, prosperity, and religion.

 Manes | Facts, Information, and Mythology - Encyclopedia Mythica